WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 4. Blood sugar control: Protein can help stabilize blood sugar levels, which may be beneficial for people with diabetes or those looking to prevent blood sugar spikes.

 5. Weight loss: Some studies suggest that high-protein diets can support weight loss by increasing feelings of fullness and reducing overall calorie intake.
+Macronutrients play a pivotal role in weight loss, and understanding their significance in a high-protien diet can be a game-changer in achieving your weight loss and health goals, you can read about how Are Macros Important for Weight Loss here

 6. Muscle preservation during weight loss: When following a calorie-restricted diet, a higher protein intake can help preserve lean muscle mass.